camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-api.md

 ## OR Queries
 The default behavior of the query API links filter criteria together with an AND expression.
-OR queries enables to build queries in which filter criteria are linked together with an OR expression.
+OR queries enable building queries in which filter criteria are linked together with an OR expression.

 After calling `startOr()`, a chain of several filter criteria could follow.
 Each filter criterion is linked together with an OR expression.
 The invocation of `endOr()` marks the end of the OR query.
-Calling this two methods is comparable with putting the filter criteria in braces.
+Calling these two methods is comparable to putting the filter criteria in brackets.

 ```java
 List<Task> tasks = taskService.createTaskQuery()